© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bishop's tithe barn is a scheduled monument protected by Historic England under reference 1003247.
 View the official record →

-Bishop's tithe barn is a medieval agricultural building located in Somerset, England.
+Bishop's tithe barn is a medieval agricultural building located in Somerset, England, serving as evidence of the manorial economy and ecclesiastical land management characteristic of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003247.

 Bishop's tithe barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003247.